JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 *The [stable](https://JuliaDynamics.github.io/DynamicalSystems.jl/stable) documentation refers to the version of the package installed with `Pkg.add()`.
 The [latest](https://JuliaDynamics.github.io/DynamicalSystems.jl/latest) documentation refers to the version under development, obtained with `Pkg.checkout("DynamicalSystems")`.*

+To ensure that your installation works perfectly, you can use `Pkg.test("DynamicalSystems")`.

 ## Contents